Pinafore/848Q/project/README.md

 Groups
 ==================

 You must form a group of 2-4 students enrolled in this course.
-If you have a project idea and you're not able to convince two other people to work on it, it's probably not that interesting.
+If you have a project idea and you're not able to convince other people to work on it, it's probably not that interesting.
 You should instead join another group.

 Proposal
 ==================